 Do your kids love science?
 How about you?
 What about science experiments?
 Would you love them even more if those experiments helped teach biblical truths?
-Here’s a simple experiment to show how God helps us with temptation.
+Here’s a simple experiment to show how God helps us resist temptation.

-My four boys and I love all things science related, especially science experiments.
+My four boys and I love all things science-related, especially science experiments.
 But let me tell you, I haven’t always been so willing to do them.
-There was a time, before we had four boys and even afterward until the last couple years…when I had issues with getting “messy.”
-I preferred things to stay neat and organized, free of spills, stickiness, mud or residue unexplained.
-God knew this and blessed me with boys, four of them.
-I handled the everyday messes fairly well (sort of), but I struggled with the idea of purposefully getting messy…you know, the “ Let's get messy and learn! ” time.
+For many years, I had trouble with getting messy.
+I preferred things to stay neat and organized–free of spills, stickiness, mud, or unexplained residue.
+God knew this and blessed me with four boys.
+Four.
+Boys.
+I had to learn to handle everyday messes, but I struggled with the idea of purposefully getting messy.
+You know, the “ Let's get messy and learn! ” time.

-In avoiding those amazing hands on learning opportunities, I realized we were missing out on some real life blessings from God.
-And in the process my heart was changed and I no longer felt the need to control the mess or my kids’ very strong desire to explore and discover.
+In avoiding those amazing hands-on learning opportunities, I realized we were missing out on some real-life blessings from God.
+And in the process, my heart was changed and I no longer felt the need to control the mess or my kids’ very strong desire to explore and discover.
 These are desires that God created in them.

 Now, I embrace the mess.
-I hold dear, the moments when we are deep into a science experiment or project and there are four little boy faces staring in amazement at the wonder of their new-found discovery….and there’s a mess all around us and possibly even all over us.
+I hold dear the moments when we are deep into a science experiment or project and there are four little boy faces staring in amazement at the wonder of their new-found discovery….and there’s a mess all around us and possibly even all over us.
 And I’m thrilled because they’re learning and loving it.
 After all, wasn’t that my desire for them when we began homeschooling?

 There are so many reasons why I love science experiments and science in general, but there are four that keep me searching for more and adding them in as a regular part of our weekly science lessons.

-- Getting my kids actively involved in anything that engages all or most of their senses, almost always grabs their attention and encourages them to ask a lot of great questions.
-That’s learning at it’s best.
+Getting my kids actively involved in anything that engages all or most of their senses almost always grabs their attention and encourages them to ask a lot of great questions.
+That’s learning at its best.

-- I try to choose experiments that my boys can do together.
+I try to choose experiments that my boys can do together.
 This gives them something common to work toward and provides them the opportunity to rely on one another for help.
-In a home where we often struggle with sibling rivalry, attitude issues and strong feelings and opinions…I’m relieved to see brotherly love and kindness.
+In a home where we often struggle with sibling rivalry, attitude issues, and strong feelings and opinions, I’m relieved to see brotherly love and kindness.

-- In preparing for a science experiment or project, one of the first things I do is find a biblical application that I can include.
-This, then turns our experiment into an object lesson.
+In preparing for a science experiment or project, one of the first things I do is find a biblical application that I can include.
+This then turns our experiment into an object lesson.
 When I apply God’s Word in a very specific way to our lesson, it cements the discovery with attached biblical truths.

-Balloon vs. Bottle
+Balloon Vs. Bottle

-The physics: the warmer air on the inside of the bottle takes up more room than cool air.
+The warmer air on the inside of the bottle takes up more room than cool air.
 Once the fire goes out, after putting the balloon on top of the bottle, the air cools and then takes up less room.
 That makes more space inside the bottle causing the pressure of the air from the outside to push the balloon into the bottle.

 “Do it again, mom!”

 But before we could try it again, we needed to get that balloon out.
 They took turns trying to pull it out.
 No luck.
 I told them that there was one way out.
 A straw!
-With the balloon still inside the bottle, we placed the straw inside, grabbed the tip of the balloon and easily pulled it out.
+With the balloon still inside the bottle, we placed the straw inside, grabbed the tip of the balloon, and easily pulled it out.

 The balloon got caught in the mouth of the bottle because no air could get around it.
 But, when we added the straw, it let air into the bottle.
 The air pressure on the inside and the outside stayed equal allowing us to pull the balloon out.

-Here is the biblical truth.
 Ready?
 The balloon represents you and me.
 The fire and pressure on the inside of that bottle are like the literal pressure and temptation we encounter each day of our lives.
 And the straw is God, always and forever providing a way out.

 1 Corinthians 10:13